 You can download this infographic as a jpeg and print it out.

-From high school
+From high school to become a pharmacist

 Check with the university or universities you are applying to about the entry requirements for high school graduates, and whether there are any alternative entry pathways.
 Undergraduate pharmacy courses in Australia are generally 4 years.
 This is followed by a 48 week paid internship, making this pathway 5 years in total.